Where Galaxies Point: First Measurement of the Large-Scale Axial Intrinsic Alignment: Methods

-Thus, $C_i$ varies from 1 (perfectly preserved alignment) to 0 (signal totally lost by noise).
-We can do the same with $\hat{\mathbf b}_i$.
-We should also consider the ``saturation'' effect of the average rotation introduced by the IA.
-In other words, if the average rotation is $\theta_{\rm IA}$, when a galaxy have $\phi_i<\theta_{\rm IA}$, it rotates less than the average rotation to find the alignment direction.
-Considering a Universe without LAIA, a galaxy would have a random angular distance $\phi_i$, with LAIA it would have $\phi_i^{\prime}$ given by:
+We should also consider the ``saturation'' effect of the average alignment introduced by LAIA.
+In other words, if the effective alignment amplitude is $\theta_{\rm IA}^{X}$, when a tracer has $\phi_i<\theta_{\rm IA}^{X}$, it is displaced by less than the average amount to reach the alignment direction.
+Considering a Universe without LAIA, a tracer would have a random angular distance $\phi_i$ from the preferred axis; with LAIA, it has $\phi_i^{\prime}$ given by

-Assuming a homogeneous distribution of the angular distance of galaxies without LAIA, we find that the probability density is $K(\phi)=2/\pi$.
+Assuming a homogeneous distribution of angular distances without LAIA, we have $K(\phi)=2/\pi$.
 With LAIA:

 Therefore,